lupyuen/lupyuen.github.io/src/mmu.md

 Our Application will see only the assigned __Virtual Addresses__, not the actual Physical Addresses used by the Kernel.

-Let's watch NuttX do its magic...
+We watch NuttX do its magic...

 # User Level 3